-Do not mix I/O to Utility and Utility to I/O airflows in a single S5000 chassis.
-All fans and PSUs in a configuration must be in the same airflow direction.
+NOTE: You can swap the fans and PSUs with fans/PSUs in the opposite airflow direction (from I/O to Utility or from Utility to I/O).
+However, do not mix directions in a single chassis.
+All the fans and PSUs must flow in the same direction.
 If you create a mixed airflow configuration, the software notifies you of the invalid configuration.